mosip/documentation/docs/ABIS-APIs.md

 # Revision Note
 Publish Date|Revision
 ------------|-------
-May 07, 2020|This is the first formal publication of the interface as a versioned specification.
+May 07, 2020|This is the first formal publication of the interface as a version-ed specification.
 Earlier draft are superseded by this document.
 The interface is revamped to make it friendlier to programmers and also has a new method for conversion.
 June 09, 2020|A note related to targetFPIR was added June 26, 2020|New [failure reason](#failure-reasons) (code - 6, 8, 9, 10, 11, 12) for ABIS have been added.
 August 04, 2020|Analytics section has been added to the overall response for Identify